pfefferle/wordpress-webmention/readme.md

 On the Settings --> Discussion Page in WordPress:

-* On the Webmention Settings page, decide which post types you want to enable webmentions for.
+* On the Webmention Settings page, decide which post types you want to enable Webmentions for.
 By default, posts and pages.
 * Set a page to redirect homepage mentions to.
-This will automatically enable webmentions for that page.
+This will automatically enable Webmentions for that page.
-* If you want to enable a webmention form in the comment section, check the box.
+* If you want to enable a Webmention form in the comment section, check the box.

 You can use the `send_webmention($source, $target)` function and pass a source and a target or you can fire an action like `do_action('send_webmention', $source, $target)`.

 ### How do I support Webmentions for my custom post type? ###

-When declaring your custom post type, add post type support for webmentions by either including it in your `register_post_type` entry.
-This can also be added in the webmention settings.
+When declaring your custom post type, add post type support for Webmentions by either including it in your `register_post_type` entry.
+This can also be added in the Webmention settings.

-### How do I send/receive webmentions for attachments? ###
+### How do I send/receive Webmentions for attachments? ###

-You can enable receiving webmentions for attachments in webmention settings.
-You can enable sending webmentions for media links in the settings.
-Please note that most receivers of webmentions do not support receiving them to image, audio, and video files.
-In order to support receiving them on WordPress, webmention endpoint headers would have to be added at the webserver level.
+You can enable receiving Webmentions for attachments in Webmention settings.
+You can enable sending Webmentions for media links in the settings.
+Please note that most receivers of Webmentions do not support receiving them to image, audio, and video files.
+In order to support receiving them on WordPress, Webmention endpoint headers would have to be added at the webserver level.

 ### How can I handle Webmentions to my Homepage or Archive Pages? ###